NullMember/PyMIDIGATT/README.md

 ## Notes

 - This software not tested on iOS and MacOS at this time.
 I don't know if they will ever connect or work with your shiny ble-midi device.
+Update: Not working on iOS and MacOS devices.
 - To connect with your Android device, I suggest using [this](https://play.google.com/store/apps/details?id=com.mobileer.example.midibtlepairing) app.
 It will list your ble-midi device as standart midi device to other apps, so you can use any app supports midi functionality.
 But it's performance is not best.
 - To test your ble-midi device on Windows you can use [this](https://webmidilab.appspot.com/blesynth/) tool.
 I don't understand how a software running on top of an OS can do this but not OS itself.
 Shame to Microsoft.
 - That's it.
 Have fun!